 These requirements include:

 - Have a tangible net worth of no more than $15 million and an average net income of $5 million or less after federal income taxes for the two years prior to application

 - Meet owner occupancy requirements

 - Project must create or retain jobs or promote other public policy goals

-Out of all of these requirements, the ones that trip up most businesses are the owner occupancy and jobs and public policy requirement.
-For SBA 504 loans that are used to buy or renovate buildings, the applicant must occupy at least 51% of the property.
+As we mentioned above, the owner occupancy requirement states that if you’re using a SBA 504 loan to buy or renovate buildings, you must occupy at least 51% of the property.
 The remaining can be leased out to third parties.
 For new construction, the applicant must occupy at least 60% of the property.

 - Improving, diversifying, or stabilizing the local economy